gregmacfarlane/academic-kickstart/content/post/sustainable_utahco/index.md

   1. Develop a master transportation plan that prioritizes active transportation and public transit.
   1. Require that new  developments contribute to this plan in their designs.
-  This often means placing parking behind developments so that cyclists and pedestrians do not have to cross acres of parking lot.
+  To help, cities in Utah County should [eliminate minimum parking requirements](https://www.planning.org/planning/2018/oct/peopleoverparking/).
-  1. Build housing for families of all sizes, structures, and incomes.
+  1. Zone for housing for families of all sizes, structures, and incomes.
   1. Implement tax incentives that promote higher density developments around transit stations and in the city core.
 A
   [land value tax](https://www.strongtowns.org/landvaluetax) would use the